Lifetime Recognition LPS (Loss Prevention Symposium) Award

 Nomination procedure, supporting documentation and closing date

-Nominations must be submitted via the online submission form available on the EFCE web page.
+Nominations must be submitted via the online submission form below.

 Supporting documentation must contain the following information: